 For brain tumors, surgery might be a solution, but alternate therapies also exist, such as chemotherapy or radiation therapy.
 Malignant tumors do not have a good prognosis, but benign one, called meningiomas, can be removed using an operation.

-The treatment of hyperesthesia syndrome usually involves performing changes on the cat’s living space or routine so that she experiences less anxiety.
+The treatment of hyperesthesia syndrome usually involves performing changes on the

 Cognitive dysfunction, which mostly appears in senior cats, doesn’t have a particular cure, but there are supplements and drugs that can slow down its progression and make management a lot easier.